HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 * port 8-12 are connected to CPU0-4.

-* port 13 is reserverd.
+* port 13 is connected with MaaS for emergency usage.

 * port 14-16 are connected to Storage servers (Storage internal network).